jonsamwell/gulp-htmlbuild/README.md

 a function that has the same form as a normal buildfunction, only the argument here is a stream that contains stylesheet paths.
 You are expected to write paths to this stream as well.

+### htmlbuild.presprocess.inlinescript(options)

+a preprocessor you can use to inline a javascript file.
+It takes in an object which contains a path and an optional process function.
+The process function maybe used to replace text in the inlined js.

 ## Extended example